MusicalPatterns/musical-patterns/README.md

 Install a new pattern repo as a submodule.

+`make publish PATTERN=some-pattern`

+Publish a pattern to npm.

+`make publish PATTERN=ALL`

+Publish all patterns to npm.

 `make share PATTERN=some-pattern`

 Replace the basic configuration files in a pattern repo with the standards.